 1778: Conscience is a judgment of reason whereby the human person recognizes the moral quality of a concrete act that he is going to perform, is in the process of performing, or has already completed.
 In all he says and does, man is obliged to follow faithfully what he knows to be just and right.

-It is by the judgment of his conscience that man perceives and recognizes the prescriptions of the divine law: "Conscience is a law of the mind; yet [Christians] would not grant that it is nothing more; I mean that it was not a dictate, nor conveyed the notion of responsibility, of duty, of a threat and a promise. . . .
-[Conscience] is a messenger of him, who, both in nature and in grace, speaks to us behind a veil, and teaches and rules us by his representatives.
-Conscience is the aboriginal Vicar of Christ.
-Only John Henry Cardinal Newman There are some things you don't need God to write down to know what is right.
+There are some things you don't need God to write down to know what is right.
 The demands of the law are written in your heart - whether you've heard the law or not.
+God has spoken into the depths of you.
 The Commandments is what God wanted to highlight.
 He wrote them in stone, not on paper.
 Of course sin clouds all this and we'll talk more about that later, but for example the 5th Commandment is "Thou shall not kill".
 You don't need anyone to tell you that it is wrong to kill someone standing in front of you.

 But it is important to realize that your conscience needs to be formed rightly.
 There are so many ways it can be formed wrong- parents can teach wrong, schools, TV, politically.... etc. The formation of conscience is a lifelong task.
-CCC 1790 covers errors in judgement.
+CCC 1790 covers errors in judgment.

 We need to be "consecrated in the truth".
+John 17:11-22 (p.
+1208?)

-John 17:11-22 11And now I will no longer be in the world, but they are in the world, while I am coming to you.
+11And now I will no longer be in the world, but they are in the world, while I am coming to you.
 Holy Father, keep them in your name that you have given me, so that they may be one just as we are.

-12When I was with them I protected them in your name that you gave me, and I guarded them, and none of them was lost except the son of destruction, in order that the scripture might be fulfilled. \underline{g} 13But now I am coming to you.
-I speak this in the world so that they may share my joy completely.h 14I gave them your word, and the world hated them, because they do not belong to the world any more than I belong to the world. \underline{i} 15 I do not ask that you take them out of the worldj but that you keep them from the evil one.
+12When I was with them I protected them in your name that you gave me, and I guarded them, and none of them was lost except the son of destruction, in order that the scripture might be fulfilled.g

+13But now I am coming to you.
+I speak this in the world so that they may share my joy completely.h

+14I gave them your word, and the world hated them, because they do not belong to the world any more than I belong to the world. \underline{i}

+$15 \stackrel{}{\underline{\ }} I$ do not ask that you take them out of the world \underline{i} but that you keep them from the evil one.

 16They do not belong to the world any more than I belong to the world.

 17Consecrate them in the truth.
-Your word is truth.k 18As you sent me into the world, so I sent them into the world.
+Your word is truth.k

+18As you sent me into the world, so I sent them into the world.